Home Blog PIPEDA Compliance Requirements for Businesses in Canada: Complete Canadian Privacy Law Implementation for SaaS

 PIPEDA applies to SaaS companies through commercial activity definitions that cover virtually all customer data processing, creating comprehensive compliance obligations that affect platform design and operations.

-- Limiting use, disclosure, and retention - Personal information used only for identified purposes
+• Limiting use, disclosure, and retention - Personal information should be used or disclosed only for the original identified purposes and retained only as long as necessary

 Commercial Activity Scope: